Rixef/rixef.github.io/README.md

 # rixef.github.io

-## Rix, what is this?
+## This is the page of my projects
-This is a reversed and edited version of the popular ChunkBase Seed Map for use with my Minecraft Bedrock client, Variant.